Oasixer/i3_emu/DisplayWindow/readme.md

 # Classes
-Base: base component. only does stuff that EVERY component must do, ie. rectangle math?
+Component: base component. only does stuff that EVERY component must do, ie. rectangle math, also getptr()

-Window(extends Base): A leaf node containing an actual hwnd to display, resize, etc
+Window(extends Component): A leaf node containing an actual hwnd to display, resize, etc

+Composite (extends Component): A generic composite which contains a vector of components, each of which could be a composite

-Workspace(extends Base): A composite node which contains components, each of which could be a composite.
+Workspace(extends Composite): A composite node which contains components, each of which could be a composite.
                          Workspaces are the lowest level of the i3 organization tree

-Horizontal(extends Base): A composite node which contains components, each of which could be a composite.
+Horizontal(extends Composite): A composite node which contains components, each of which could be a composite.
                           Horizontal split layout.

-Vertical(extends Base): A composite node which contains components, each of which could be a composite.
+Vertical(extends Composite): A composite node which contains components, each of which could be a composite.
                         Vertical split layout.

-Tabbed (extends Base): A composite node which contains components, each of which could be a composite.
+Tabbed (extends Composite): A composite node which contains components, each of which could be a composite.
                        Tabbed layout.